andrixdev/fopti/README.md

 You can also enable a high contrast black & white mode by setting the *highContrastMode* variable to *true* at line 9.

-## Features to finish this week
-- horizontal zoom controls for FFT
-- propagate myVerySpecialInputScaling on FFT, Timefreq and Combined
-- add sound warning for oscillator

 ## Future evolutions
 - Flow mode on Timefreq view instead of radar
 - Export recorded data with a Save button